Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Introduction

 Indeed, let us consider $\lambda_{k-1}(B)<\lambda_k(B)=\dots =\lambda_l(B)<\lambda_{l+1}(B)$: inequality \eqref{ex1.03} with $\alpha=1$ becomes

 Its proof is equivalent to the fact that, for some $\eps>0$ small enough, the ball is the unique solution of both shape optimization problems below (i.e. for both signs $+ $ and $- $)

 This assertion is proved through the following strategy, based on regularity theory.
-We prove first the existence of an optimal domain and the Lipschitz regularity of the associated eigenfunctions.
-In a second step, we prove the regularity of the boundary and that, in some strong $\C^{2,\gamma}$ sense, the optimal domain is close to the ball.
+We prove first the existence of an optimal domain and the Lipschitz regularity of the associated {\BBB torsion function and} eigenfunctions {\BBB (although we will prove higher regularity of these functions inside $\Om$, this regularity is already optimal when the functions are seen as extended by 0 in $\R^n\setminus\Om$)}.
+In a second step, we prove the regularity of the boundary and that, in some strong $\C^{3,\gamma}$ sense, the optimal domain is close to the ball.
 Finally, we use a second order shape derivative argument to conclude that the optimal domain is the ball, provided $\eps$ is small enough.
 Those steps have been followed for example by Kn\"upfer, Muratov for the study of Gamow's model, which is a perturbation of the classical isoperimetric problem, see \cite{KM1,KM2}.
 Similar ideas can be found in the work by Cicalese and Leonardi \cite{CL12}, where the authors prove the quantitative isoperimetric inequality.
 On the other hand, we are dealing here with a perturbation of $\lambda_{1}$ instead of the perimeter functional, so we use the theory of regularity of free boundary problems, as was done in \cite{BL09} and in the proof of the quantitative Faber-Krahn inequality by Brasco, De Phillipis and Velichkov in \cite{BDV15}.

 Although the strategy to solve the shape optimization problems \eqref{ex1.04} follows the same main lines as \cite{BDV15}, the nature of our problem raises a series of new technical difficulties, mostly in the case of the negative sign.
 First, in this case the shape functional is not decreasing for inclusions, so that the existence of a solution is not guaranteed from the general result of Buttazzo-Dal Maso \cite{BDM93}.
 Second, the optimality condition reads formally